Søren Sko

-Søren Sko (born Søren Svenninggaard 4 July 1963 in Aalborg, Denmark) is a Danish singer and songwriter, best known as a member of the duo Sko/Torp.
-The artist got his stage name, Sko, which means shoes in danish, from his father who was a shoemaker in Hammel.
+Søren Sko (born Søren Svenninggaard; 4 July 1963) is a Danish singer and songwriter, best known as a member of the duo Sko/Torp.
+The artist got his stage name, Sko, which means shoes in Danish, from his father who was a shoemaker in Hammel.

-At the age of 9, Sko and his family moved to Hammel, Denmark.
+Sko was born in Aalborg, Denmark.
+At the age of 9, he and his family moved to Hammel, Denmark.
 He graduated from Langkær Gymnasium in 1982.
 After graduating he moved to Aarhus, and began singing in vocal groups for Sanne Salomonsen, among others.

 Career

 Sko/Torp

 While performing at Aarhus University, Sko met the guitarist and keyboardist Palle Torp.
 The two musicians formed the band Sko/Torp in 1989.
-The record company Sonet was reluctant to release their first album On a Long Lonely Night for fear that an english-language album would become a commercial success.
+The record company Sonet was reluctant to release their first album On a Long Lonely Night for fear that an English-language album would become a commercial success.
 Sanne Salomonsen, whose husband Mats Ronander had produced the album, persuaded the record label's manager and the album was released in 1990.
 On a Long Lonely Night sold more than 200,000 copies.
-In 1991, the duo was named the new danish name of the year at the Danish Music Awards, and Søren Sko was named the Danish singer of the year.
+In 1991, the duo was named the new Danish name of the year at the Danish Music Awards, and Søren Sko was named the Danish singer of the year.
 The duo released three more studio albums as Sko/Torp, before splitting in 1997.

 Søren Sko and Palle Torp reunited as Sko/Torp in 2004.
 The duo began touring with their previous albums.
 In 2019 They released Heartland, their first album since reuniting, in collaboration with producers Nick Foss and Rune Nissen-Petersen.
 Their sixth album, After Hours was released in 2016.